-Take a look at these 15 organizations changing the world through healthcare.
+Take a look at these organizations changing the world through healthcare.
 Healthcare can mean many different things across the world, but technology and mobility, within healthcare, are bridging the gap between the definition.
 These organizations are changing communities through prevention, prenatal care, disease control, vaccinations, and mobile education and understanding of their health issues.
 These organizations span from big cities to the most rural parts of the world to bring healthcare to children and adults.

-In less than a decade, GAIN has been able to scale its operations by working in partnership with governments and international agencies, and through projects involving more than 600 companies and civil society organisations in more than 30 countries, reaching an estimated 667 million people with nutritionally enhanced food products.
+In less than a decade, GAIN has been able to scale its operations by working in partnership with governments and international agencies, and through projects involving more than 600 companies and civil society organizations in more than 30 countries, reaching an estimated 667 million people with nutritionally enhanced food products.
 About half of the beneficiaries are women and children.
 GAIN’s goal is to reach 1 billion people by 2015 with nutritious foods that have sustainable nutritional impact.

-Health Leads enables healthcare providers to prescribe basic resources like food and heat just as they do medication and refer patients to our program just as they do any other specialty.
-We recruit and train college students— Health Leads Advocates – to fill these prescriptions by working side by side with patients to connect them with the basic resources they need to be healthy.
+Health Leads enables healthcare providers to prescribe basic resources like food and heat just as they do medication and refer patients to a program just as they do any other specialty. they recruit and train college students— Health Leads Advocates – to fill these prescriptions by working side by side with patients to connect them with the basic resources they need to be healthy.

 Medic Mobile began when a few students at Stanford and Lewis & Clark started using a free software application called FrontlineSMS to coordinate community health workers at St Gabriel’s Hospital.
-We weren’t software developers or medical doctors—just passionate, thoughtful people who enjoyed tinkering and realized that we could use technology to improve health care in very challenging settings.
+They weren’t software developers or medical doctors—just passionate, thoughtful people who enjoyed tinkering and realized that they could use technology to improve health care in very challenging settings.
 Building on early successes in Malawi, we’ve since helped more than fifty organizations use technology to improve health services in more than twenty countries.

 AMREF has over 54 years’ experience in health development.
 In 1957, three surgeons founded the Flying Doctors Service of East Africa, laying the foundation for what is now one of the continent’s leading health development and research organisations.
 Today, AMREF implements its projects through country programmes in Kenya, Ethiopia, Uganda, Tanzania, Senegal, South Sudan and South Africa.
 Training and consulting support are provided to an additional 30 African countries.
 AMREF believes that by focusing on the health of women and children, the health of the whole community can be improved.
 We are concerned with skilled care of mothers before, during and after childbirth; prevention and treatment of cervical cancer, and proper management of childhood illnesses.
 Our main areas of intervention are maternal and child health; HIV and Tuberculosis; safe water and sanitation; malaria; and essential clinical care.